 Although all birds that can fly use their wings in this manner, the diversity of flight in birds can be seen by species that use thermal currents to soar and glide.
 Some species save energy by riding these air currents to great heights.
-By locking their wings, the thermal air currents allow them to glide without using energy flapping their wings.
+By locking their wings, the thermal air currents allow them to flow without using power to flap their wings.

 Birds can use the thermals to reach heights before gliding off to new territory.
 Once they get a new thermal, they can begin to climb again.
 Soaring is used to search for a few reasons, including hunting for food and during migration.

 Whereas soaring is reserved for large bird species, hovering is a means of flight by some of the smallest birds.
-Hummingbirds hover to reach areas that would be difficult to reach, such as plants that would collapse even under their tiny weight.
+Hummingbirds hover to reach areas that would be difficult to get, such as plants that would collapse even under their little weight.

-The hummingbird can support their weight without propelling themselves forward by keeping their wings fully extended and flapping very fast.
+The hummingbird can support their weight without propelling themselves forward by fully extending their wings and flapping very fast.
 They do this by slanting the body upwards, causing the flight feathers to beat horizontally.
 They then flap their wings in a figure of eight, with the downstroke being a forward stroke and the upstroke a downwards stroke.